MHaringa/insurancerating/cran-comments.md

 ## Resubmission
+This is a resubmission.
 In this version I have added:

 * Added argument in construct_tariff_classes function to construct classes for a severity model.
 In the previous version of this package only tariff classes for frequency models could be constructed.